You’re doing well.

 Big Little Purpose is not a program or a formula.

-It’s a way of working that pays close attention to how leadership is actually lived.
+It’s a way of working that pays close attention to how responsibility shows up in real life.

 In conversations.